Bangladesh Naval Aviation: Future modernization plans

 BN has issued two tenders for the procurement of four helicopters with anti-submarine warfare (ASW), anti-surface vessel warfare (ASuW), over-the-horizon targeting (OTHT), maritime search and rescue (MSAR), medical evacuation (MEDEVAC), casualty evacuation (CASEVAC) and special mission capabilities.

 In December 2019, the prime minister discussed about the past, present and future development programs for the Bangladesh Navy at the winter passing out parade of the Bangladesh Naval Academy.
 She told that, there is a plan to induct more maritime patrol aircraft, anti-submarine warfare helicopters and long range MPA in the near future.

+In 2025 Naval Aviation received the Boeing Insitu RQ-21 Blackjack, making it the first ever Unmanned aerial vehicle of Bangladesh Navy to enter service.